threefoldfoundation/info_sdk/src/tips_tricks/tutorials/use_cases/compute.md

 - public ssh key (allowing to access the container using ssh)
 - cluster secret
 - network definition (choice between reuse of a netork that has been set up earlier or new one)
-- ip addresses to access all workers
+- IP addresses to access all workers

 This information is sufficient to create the cluster.
 ![](kubernetes_chatflow11.png)